- Code STAT4036

 Upon successful completion, students will have the knowledge and skills to:

-- Define and apply the main concepts underlying the analysis of time series models
+- Critically analyse and apply the main concepts underlying the analysis of time series models;

-- Be able to communicate and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position
+- Communicate and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position; and,

-- Explain in detail and apply the concepts of “Monte Carlo” simulation using a series of pseudo-random numbers.
-Define the basics of Markov chain Monte Carlo methods
+- Explain in detail and apply the concepts of “Monte Carlo” simulation using a series of pseudo-random numbers, including defining the basics of Markov chain Monte Carlo methods.

-- Typical assessment may include, but is not restricted to: a mid-semester exam and a final exam (null) [LO null]
+- Typical assessment may include, but is not restricted to: exams, assignments, quizzes, presentations and other assessment as appropriate.
+(100) [LO 1,2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.